Gator Safety at Everglades Holiday Park Airboat Tours

 Alligators do not know the difference between your pet, a child, and a wild source of food.
 You want to keep your pets and children away from the water to avoid alligator attacks in the Everglades.
 Any small splash could mean that a source for their lunch is near.

 In the rare event of accidentally getting bitten, poke them in the eyes.
 Jamming your fingers in an alligator’s eye socket can get their jaw loose for you to be set free.
-You should also fight for your life, because alligators are usually more likely to grab smaller prey that they can control, a great battle may force them to give up the fight.
+You should also fight for your life because alligators are usually more likely to grab smaller prey that they can control, a great battle may force them to give up the fight.
+Contact us today to learn more about our Miami airboat tours and other Everglades excursions.